karate

 Bottom left: Inside Outside Worlds

-Karate is about integrating mind and body with internal and external influences, to resolve inner and outer conflicts.
+Karate is about integrating body, mind, and spirit, to resolve inner and outer conflicts.
 The mountains of Okinawa, where karate originated, are in the distance.
-The white belt square separates the potential black belt within, while ki energy (red on all of these pieces) surges from underground / undercurrent sources.
+The white belt square separates the potential black belt within, while ki surges from underground / undercurrent sources.

 Bottom right: Learning to Flow